trello-archive/hearsay/README.md

 # API

-`Slots` is an object that looks like this:
+Hearsay exports an object that looks like this:

     watch: (Object, (String | Array), Function, Object?) -> Observation
     mixin: